Monday, May 29, 2023, BSD will be closed in observation of Memorial Day, an annual day of remembrance.

 GETTING INVOLVED AT BELLEVUE HIGH

 Most students at Bellevue are involved in sports and/or clubs.
 They help build our school community and allow students to explore their interests while developing their leadership skills.
-We encourage all students to find something that they are interested in and then try to stick with it for several years.
-Bellevue High School offers many after-school activities and clubs.
+We encourage all students to find something that they are interested in and then stay with it for multiple years.
+Bellevue High School offers many after school activities and clubs.
 Most clubs meet weekly, although some are much more active than others.
-Any student can start a club by recruiting an advisor and some other members.
+Any student can start a club by recruiting an advisor and other members.
 All clubs must complete a charter each year and get approval from ASB.
 See the ASB Club Wall in the Commons to find out which clubs are meeting when and/or visit the club advisor listed below to find out more information about the club and how to join.
-Also, make sure to visit the Activities Fair in the Commons during lunch at the beginning of every semester.
+Also, make sure to visit the Activities Fair in the Commons during lunch at the beginning of first semester.
 Get involved at BHS and make a difference in our school and community.
 Service clubs are a great way to earn your 40 hours required for graduation.

 BELLEVUE HIGH SCHOOL SPORTS